NISYSLAB/Emory-BMI-GSoC/README.md

 **Expected Outcomes:**  We propose a similar integration (to that of the "Save" button in concore-editor) for all the concore methods (such as Build, Debug, Run, Clear, Stop, and Destroy).
 That will eliminate the need to use the commandline to invoke these methods, thus providing a browser-based integrated experience through concore-editor.

 A complete integrated front-end for concore, with a seamless user experience through the visual concore-editor.
+By the end of the GSoC, we also expect the currently identified [issues](https://github.com/ControlCore-Project/concore-editor/issues) to be resolved, along with any bugs that will be uncovered along the duration of the project.

 **Required Skills:** Javascript (including React) and Python.
 This is a front-end development project, and the contributors are expected to demonstrate their previous experience and potential to implement a front-end system with Javascript frameworks such as React.